List of The Great British Bake Off finalists (series 8–present): David Atherton (winner)

 David Atherton was born in Whitby, North Yorkshire in 1983 and lived in the village of Ruswarp until he was 18.
 He has four siblings.
-He studied art and design before deciding on a career in healthcare and trained as a nurse.
+He studied art and design before deciding on a career in healthcare and training as a nurse.
 He has a post-graduate degree in wilderness and expedition medicine, and works as a health adviser for Voluntary Service Overseas.
-Atherton followed in the footsteps of his mum who volunteered for VSO in Papua New Guinea in the 1970s.
+Atherton followed in the footsteps of his mother who volunteered for VSO in Papua New Guinea in the 1970s.
 Atherton has worked in various countries around the world, such as Côte d’Ivoire, Ethiopia, Papua New Guinea and Nigeria, including a stint as a clinical instructor in Malawi.

 Atherton took part in the tenth series of The Great British Bake Off, encouraged by friends in his pottery class.
 He was crowned the winner.

 Atherton started writing a cookery column for The Guardian in 2020 on food for fitness.
 His first book, titled My First Cookbook, is a children's cookbook published by Walker books in August 2020.
 In 2021, he published two additional follow-up versions for young cooks: My First Green Cookbook and Bake, Make, and Learn to Cook.
 In May 2021, he published Good to Eat, which focuses on delivering healthy twists to classic recipes.

 David lives in South London with his partner Nik Sariyski, who is a visual merchandising manager at Nike.
 He came out as gay at age 29.